 Next, let’s talk about rubber gloves.
 The SARS-CoV-2 live on surfaces for up to three days, and naturally, this might cause you to want to wear rubber gloves while you’re outside.
 But while you’re doing that, just keep in mind that rubber gloves just act as another layer of skin.
 The gloves themselves are a surface, too, and they can get contaminated just like your skin, so you still need to avoid touching your face even if you’r wearing them and you need to replace the gloves as often a you’d wash your hands.

-Even with a mask and rubber gloves, make sure you maintain a distance of six feet from others.
+Even with a mask and rubber gloves, you won’t be 100% protected.
+Make sure you maintain a distance of six feet from others.
 This is the best way to prevent the spread of the virus.
 The easiest way to do that is to just stay home.
 Please do so as much ask you can.
 Stay safe out there!